Sirimangalo/meditation-plus-angular/README.md

 $ yarn build # add "--prod" for production build
 ```

 The output directory by default is `dist/`.
-To build for cordova add the command line argumen `--app cordova`.
+To build for cordova add the command line argument `--app cordova`.

 ## Testing Development Tips
 To isolate a spec file per run, change the function name `it` to `fit` or `describe` to `fdescribe`.